 Spinach is one of the best vegetables to grow in Central Texas, it is extremely easy to grow and has a mild frost resistance.
 Spinach can be grown in Central Texas all year round, as this vegetable actually favors the somewhat colder weather.
 Spinach grows in around 5-7 weeks in Central Texas, and in some areas, the yields can be massive.

 If you have ever traveled to Central Texas then you have probably noticed that a lot of homesteaders grow lettuce.
-Growing lettuce in Central Texas is fairly easy, although it isn’t a hardy plant like spinach when it comes to frost but it does have some light frost resistant properties.
+Growing lettuce in Central Texas is fairly easy, although it isn’t a hardy plant like spinach when it comes to frost but it does have some light frost-resistant properties.
 Lettuce takes between 6-8 weeks to grow to full maturity, but it can be harvested earlier than that.
 If you want to buy 25 cent seed packets to grow vegetables in Texas then check out my recent article 25 Cent Seed Packets ( Are They Any Good? ).

-Growing Swiss Chard in Central Texas
+Swiss Chard

 Swiss chard is a type of beet that actually likes cooler climates like in Central Texas.
 Swiss chard does have some light frost-resistant properties although it is a fairly slow-growing vegetable.
 Swiss chard takes around 7-9 weeks to grow to a mature plant, although a lot of people tend to harvest it before the plant has matured.

 Kale is considered by many a superfood, and they are fairly easy to grow in Central Texas.
-It takes around 8-10 weeks for the vegetable to fully mature, although in the east part of Central Texas it does grow a lot faster.
+It takes around 8-10 weeks for the vegetable to fully mature, although in the east part of Central Texas, it does grow a lot faster.

-Growing Bravo Cabbage in Central Texas
+Bravo Cabbage

 The Bravo cabbage is one of the most commonly grown vegetables in Central Texas, as this is an extremely sturdy vegetable.
 This plant has extremely good disease resistance, so if you had problems with your vegetables dying due to diseases then give the bravo cabbage a try.
 The downside of this vegetable is that it takes between 9-11 weeks to fully mature.
 If you are wondering if living off the land is legal or not then check out my recent article Is it legal to live off the land? ( Top 9 Rules ).

-Beets are able to resist mild frost and even the hot Central Texas weather, although they do tend to rot a lot faster if over watered.
+Beets are able to resist mild frost and even the hot Central Texas weather, although they do tend to rot a lot faster if over-watered.
 Beets take between 7-8 weeks to fully mature and they are fairly easy to grow.

-Green magic broccoli as with all broccoli’s tends to favor a cooler climate, although it will thrive in the Central Texas weather.
+Green magic broccoli as with all broccoli tends to favor a cooler climate, although it will thrive in the Central Texas weather.
 In the east part of Central Texas, this plant will grow fairly fast and have a massive yield, usually, it takes between 8-9 weeks for the plant to grow.

 Carrots are probably one of the most commonly grown vegetables in Central Texas.
 Carrots are extremely easy to grow and they fully mature in around 10-12 weeks.

-Growing Champion Radishes in Central Texas
+Champion Radishes

 Some would say that the Central Texas climate is the ideal place to grow champion radishes, and who can argue with them, just look at any vegetable garden in the area and you will definitely find champion radishes.
 The best part about growing champion radishes in Central Texas is that they grow extremely fast, in around 2-4 weeks.

-Growing Brussel Sprouts in Central Texas
+Brussel Sprouts

 Brussel sprouts are usually grown in the wintertime in Central Texas.
 This vegetable needs cooler weather in other to thrive, and it takes between 14-16 weeks to fully mature.

-Growing Norland Potatoes in Central Texas
+Norland Potatoes

 Norland potatoes are the staple food for many people living in Central Texas, and you will find a lot of areas where these are grown in massive quantities.
 Norland potatoes are probably one of the easiest vegetables to grow, although it takes between 12-14 weeks for them to mature.